 Each Project is made up of Modules.
 These are all the essential info on a site’s visibility: Site Audit; Position Tracking; On-page Optimisation; Organic Traffic Insights; Social Media Tracker so on.

 Regardless of good your content is, Google won’t be sending organic traffic your way if you’re publishing to a broken site or one that hasn’t been configured by an SEO expert.
-Consider SEMrush’s website health check your armour.
+Consider Semrush’s technical SEO a health check for your website.

-I ran the SEO audit on my agency website likenoother.co.
+I ran the technical SEO audit on my agency website likenoother.co.
 Turns out, it was needed!
-Despite returning an overall rating of 85% not bringing up any technical issues, it did flag 21 pages have duplicate meta descriptions – my blog posts.
+Despite returning an overall rating of 85% and not bringing up any technical issues, it did flag 21 pages have duplicate meta descriptions – my blog posts.
 A rookie error caused by a recent tweak to the CMS.
-Thanks SEMrush!
+Thanks Semrush!

-Time to hunt down some ripe keywords with Keyword Analytics.
+Time to hunt down some ripe SEO keywords with Keyword Analytics.

 The results on competitor pages are full of tasty details, including the site’s authority score, the backlinks its collected, the SERP format and the number of other keywords the page ranks for in search results.
 There’s decent visibility beyond Google too.

-SEMrush’s Keyword Magic Tool is your gateway to deeper keyword research.
+Semrush’s Keyword Magic Tool is your gateway to deeper SEO keyword research.

 The tool extends your search to include Broad Match, Phrase Match, Exact Match, or Related Keywords where today’s nuggets of SEO gold can be found.
 In other words the exact list of extended keywords you need start using to revamp your content and freshen it up for Google’s algorithm.
 So, ‘marketing tools’ brings up promising subtopics like ‘digital marketing tools’, ‘marketing automation tools’ and dozens of others.
 It also shows the SERP features that exist for your keyword so you can expand the real-estate you take up in the search results.